-The one-year master specialisation Governance of Migration and Diversity' (GMD) integrates knowledge from various disciplines with a focus on how public and private organisations can respond to the opportunities offered and the challenges posed by migration and diversity.
-It brings together history, sociology, politics, international development and urban design as a foundation for a better understanding of the governance of migration and diversity.
+The one-year master programme Governance of Migration and Diversity' (GMD) integrates knowledge from various disciplines with a focus on how public and private organisations can respond to the opportunities offered and the challenges posed by migration and diversity.
+It brings together history, sociology, politics, law, international development and urban design as a foundation for a better understanding of the governance of migration and diversity.

-About the master specialisation
+About the master programme

 How to reconstruct a city centre?
 What are the opportunities for the management of migration flows and how to prevent discrimination and promote interaction and cohesion in culturally diverse societies?